skyworldgo/sample/README.md

 ====

 - A year of programming experience in Python
-- Fluent in English, both verbal and written (GRE: 1430/1600)
+- Fluent in English, both verbal and written
-- Fluent in Japanese, both verbal and written (JLPT: 1st Grade, 337)
+- Fluent in Japanese, both verbal and written
 - Fluent in Korean, Native
-- National certification in Office software: (e-Test Professionals: EP40000221189)
+- National certification in Office software

 ##Projects